 You don't see these grants being given out to scientists who want to look at adverse effects.
 The grants are given out to develop new vaccines and to look at efficacy of vaccines, but not to look at clinical reports of adverse events.

 And so I don't have all the answers.
 I only know that we -- the public is very suspicious of having industry and government be in total control of these scientific studies.
 And so if there was a way to get the funding and then have some autonomy.
-Of course, to publish you have to be peer reviewed.
+So yes, of course, to publish you have to be peer reviewed.
 You have to go through a peer review process.

-So that's -- I don't have the answers but I'd be happy to work with the committee to find one.
+So that's -- I don't have the answers.
+But I'd be happy to work with the committee to find one.